jonnonz1/nz-statute-book/acts/public/2001/local-electoral-act-2001.md

   - **constituent authority** , in relation to any region, means— (a) a territorial authority having jurisdiction over a constituent district; or (b) a community board for a community that is wholly or partly within the region
-  - **member** , in relation to a constituent authority, includes a Mayor.
+  - **member** , in relation to a constituent authority, includes a mayor.
 (2) No person may, at the same time, be both a candidate for election to a regional council for a region and a candidate for election to a constituent authority of that region.
 (3) No member of a constituent authority of a region may be a candidate for election to the regional council for the region.
 (4) No member of a regional council for a region may be a candidate for election to a constituent authority of that region.